STGSIISc/stgsiisc.github.io/README.md

 # stgsiisc.github.io

 Hi, I am Sumanta, a student of the IISc Mathematics Department interested in topology.
 I designed/developed our non-commercial, non-profitable website https://stgsiisc.github.io/.
 Also, I am currently maintaining this website.
-You can mail me on <a href="mailto:sumantad030@gmail.com">sumantad030@gmail.com</a> <br/> <br/>
+You can mail me at <a href="mailto:sumantad030@gmail.com">sumantad030@gmail.com</a> <br/> <br/>